Aschwins/aschwins.github.io/_posts/2024-10-29-perfect-python-environment.md

 ### 7. Git

 You should be using git.
 Period.

 ### 8. VS Code Debugger

 Now this is very usefull when developing python modules.
 If you have a script that you want to debug, you can use the VS Code debugger.
 You can set breakpoints, step through your code, and inspect variables.
 You can also use the debugger in Jupyter Notebooks.

+Set breakpoints in your scripts, so you are able to see the exact status of all your variables at that point in your code.
+You can then use the DEBUG CONSOLE to run parts of your code to find the error.

 ### 9. Dotenv